Treatment and Education of Autistic and Related Communication Handicapped Children

-The University of North Carolina TEACCH Autism Program creates and disseminates community-based services, training programs, and research for individuals of all ages and skill levels with autism spectrum disorder (ASD), to enhance the quality of life for them and their families across the lifespan.
+The University of North Carolina TEACCH Autism Program creates and disseminates community-based services, training programs and research for autistic individuals of all ages and skill levels to enhance the quality of life for them and their families.

 Overview

 The Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) philosophy recognizes autism as a lifelong condition and does not aim to cure but to respond to autism as a culture.
-Core tenets of the TEACCH philosophy include an understanding of the effects of autism on individuals; use of assessment to assist program design around individual strengths, skills, interests and needs; enabling the individual to be as independent as possible; working in collaboration with parents and families.
+Core tenets of the TEACCH philosophy include an understanding of the effects of autism on individuals; use of assessment to assist program design around individual strengths, skills, interests and needs; enabling the individual to be as independent as possible; and working in collaboration with parents and families.

 Strategies

 The emphasis on individualization means that TEACCH does not distinguish between people with very high skill levels and those with learning disabilities.
-Strategies used are designed to address the difficulties faced by all people with autism, and be adaptable to whatever style and degree of support is required.
+Strategies used are designed to address the difficulties faced by all autistic people and be adaptable to whatever style and degree of support is required.
 TEACCH methodology is rooted in behavior therapy, more recently combining cognitive elements, guided by theories suggesting that behavior typical of people with autism results from underlying problems in perception and understanding.
-The strategies put forward by TEACCH do not work on the behavior directly, but on its underlying reasons, such as lack of understanding of what the person is expected to do or what will happen to them next, and sensory under- or over-stimulation.
+The strategies put forward by TEACCH do not work on the behavior directly, but on its underlying reasons, such as lack of understanding of what the person is expected to do or what will happen to them next, and sensory under- or overstimulation.
 By addressing communication deficits, the person will be supported to express their needs and feelings by means other than challenging behavior.

-Working from the premise that people with autism are predominantly visual learners, intervention strategies are based around physical and visual structure, schedules, work systems and task organization.
+Working from the premise that autistic people are predominantly visual learners, support strategies are based around physical and visual structure, schedules, work systems and task organization.
 Individualized systems aim to address difficulties with communication, organization, generalization, concepts, sensory processing, change and relating to others.
-Whereas some interventions focus on addressing areas of weakness, the TEACCH approach works with existing strengths and emerging skill areas.
+Whereas some other methods focus on addressing areas of weakness, the TEACCH approach works with existing strengths and emerging skill areas.